-What is Food Science and Technology?
-Food science is a degree program focused on food issues from the time crops leave the field until consumers buy the food products.
-Food scientists apply basic science (chemistry, biology, physics) to improve processing, preservation, and safety of food and to develop new food products.
+If you’re interested in studying the process of food from the time it leaves the farm until consumers buy the food products, then the food science major may be your perfect fit.
+Food scientists apply basic science (chemistry, biology, physics) to improve food quality, safety, and nutrition and to develop new food products.
 There are two options in food science, and both options are approved by the Institute of Food Technologists:

-Students in both options take coursework focused on food chemistry, food microbiology, food quality assurance, sensory evaluation of food, and food product development and pursue careers as food scientists in a variety of positions within food industry.
+Students in both options take coursework focused on food chemistry, food microbiology, food quality assurance, sensory evaluation of food, and food product development.

 Food scientists work in food industry, academia, and non-profit and government institutions.
 A food science degree can lead to positions focused on:

 - Product development

 For more information about careers in food science, view the following websites of the Institute of Food Technologists: